 The facade of Langkawi Bird Paradise.
 Source: www.ngtraveller.com

 Langkawi Bird Paradise are the fun house to more than 2,500 avian creatures such as parakeets, owls, hawks, canaries, hornbills, toucans, flamingos and ducks.
-You could interact with some of the birds there and go on a picture-taking spree in the aviary.
-The Wildlife Park section allows you to participate in feeding sessions for crocodiles, raccoons and pelicans apart from taking a look at other interesting wildlife creatures, perfect for kids and fauna-loving fans!
+Apart from these aviators, the Wildlife Park section allows you to participate in feeding sessions for crocodiles, raccoons and pelicans and more wildlife creatures – perfect for kids and fauna-loving fans!